Passwords and the Active Directory module

 As you start a HelpMaster module, hold down the Shift key.
 This will display the regular HelpMaster logon screen.

-- The HelpMaster username / password is completely different from a Windows username and password
+- The HelpMaster username / password is independent from a Windows username and password.
+You can set them to be the same, but they are completely de-coupled from each other.

 - The Active Directory manager will not synchronize your Windows password with your HelpMaster password